 So what drives you to do what you do?
 How would you define your purpose…in your business, in your job, or in your life in general?

-The contribution you are making in your personal or professional life through your knowledge, your experience and the manner in which you communicate with others can have a direct impact on the success of your business and those around you.
+So, what’s most important to you in your life?
+What values and beliefs define who you are as a person and as a professional?
+Have these changed over time, and if so, how and why?
+The contribution you are making in your personal and professional life through your knowledge, your experience and the relationships you develop with others can have a direct impact on the success of your business and those around you.

 Making a difference

-If you take the time to step back and thoughtfully reflect on both the purpose and the passion in your personal and professional life and, once you are comfortable with that, I believe the goals you set for yourself and your business in 2019, will be clearer and you will move forward in the coming year with a renewed sense of commitment to achieve those goals.
+When you take the time to pause and thoughtfully reflect on both the purpose and the passion in your personal and professional life and determine what really matters to you, once you are comfortable with that, I believe the goals you set for yourself and your business in 2021, will be clearer.
+Then, we can help you move forward in the coming year with a strategy and marketing plan to help you achieve those goals.

-For nearly 30 years, we at Carlson Communications have been working with clients throughout the country, helping them achieve their sales goals by developing creative marketing strategies that attract qualified leads.
+For nearly 32 years, we at Carlson Communications have been working with clients throughout the country, helping them achieve their sales goals and building their brand by developing creative marketing strategies and communication materials that attract qualified leads.